Skip to main content

 Lifting the freeze is just a start – now we need to Cover the Cost

-Jasmine Basran, Policy and Public Affairs Manager
+Jasmine Basran, Head of Policy and Campaigns

 Over the weekend, the Government confirmed that they will be ending the freeze on benefits.
 A range of benefits, including Housing Benefit have been frozen since 2016, which over the years has meant more and more people are struggling to make ends meet.
 The Government has now committed to increasing these benefits from April next year in line with inflation.